Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Some Dpdl runtime behavior can be parameterized by pushing dedicated parameters on the dpdl stack by using the function **`dpdl_stack_push(..)`**

+Each Dpdl language plug-in can be parameterized in this way (see plug-in spec)

 Example:
 ```
 dpdl_stack_push("dpdl:compile","dpdl:-I./DpdlLibs/C")